 Gameplay is mostly simple as you just move around the world in whatever perspective you want trying to survive.
 It may seem intimidating at first, though you'll eventually learn things over time or by watching others online.
 Once you get a good system going you generally have full control of what's going within the world.
 Visually I went over details above how the quality is alright, though not up to what I expect from Minecraft at this point.
 The game also features online multiplayer and local splitscreen for those that want to indulge in the game with others.
 Probably the best feature within Minecraft Wii U has to do with the gamepad being a mirror of the console so you can keep playing while watching TV or something if you'd like.
 This feature could really come in handy for most, though it's an awkward controller for general play and suggest using the Pro Controller if you have.

 This definitely is not even close to the best place to play Minecraft with many limiting options though it's still the same game that millions of players love.
 This pack also comes in at a higher price, but with it are a wide selection of texture packs and skin packs which are important to creating better game variation so a good deal price wise in that regard.
 I did once again enjoy playing Minecraft on another platform though I still felt they should have been able to get a bit more out of the Wii U as it compares directly to last generation consoles in design.
 I feel that many will be disappointed by the smaller worlds, but still love the experience if this is their platform of choice for the game.

-Review Done on Minecraft Wii U Edition for Wii U
+Minecraft Wii U Edition for Wii U

 Review Code provided by Nintendo